Conjoined twins: History

+In Theophanis chronographia, Theophanes described an attempted septation surgery in 945 A.D. of twins connected but the umbilicus and lower abdomen, likely describing xiphopagus twins.
+He wrote, "When one of the twins died, skilled doctors separated them cleverly at the line of connection with the hope of saving the surviving one but after living three days he died also."
+Joannes Skylitzes had a similar description in his manuscript, with illustrations on the surgery, although these illustrations were done about a century and a half after Theophanes wrote about it.

 The English twin sisters Mary and Eliza Chulkhurst or Chalkhurst, commonly known as the Biddenden Maids after the village where they are believed to have lived, were conjoined at the back (pygopagus).
 They reputedly lived from 1100 to 1134 and were perhaps the best-known early historical example of conjoined twins.
 Other early conjoined twins to attain notice were the "Scottish brothers", allegedly of the dicephalus type, essentially two heads sharing the same body (1460–1488, although the dates vary); the pygopagus Helen and Judith of Szőny, Hungary (1701–1723), who enjoyed a brief career in music before being sent to live in a convent; and Rita and Cristina of Parodi of Sardinia, born in 1829.
 Rita and Cristina were dicephalus tetrabrachius (one body with four arms) twins and although they died at only eight months of age, they gained much attention as a curiosity when their parents exhibited them in Paris.